16 Groundhog Facts You Need to Know for Groundhog Day

 They have other nicknames, too

 Groundhogs are members of a group of large ground squirrels called marmots, but they’re also called land beavers and woodchucks.
 Surprisingly, the latter moniker has nothing to do with wood, Scientific American explains.
 It’s believed to be taken from the Algonquian name for the same animal: wuchak.
-Do you know the differences between these look-alike animals?
+Check out these other “facts” about animals you probably have all wrong.

 Groundhogs are vegetarians